rajatmodi62/rajatmodi62.github.io/assets/failure.md

   - apparently better people were there.

 [14] capital one: you dont do nlp, so we don't love you. vlm's are not good enough.

+time to pack bags and move to india :-)
 ---